 - Chelleneshin 10, oil on linen, 30 x 30 inches (76 x 76 cm), 2012

-A prolific painter with an internally recognized reputation, Ostovany’s work will be showcased in both London and Paris in 2022.
+A prolific painter with an internationally recognized reputation, Ostovany’s work will be showcased in both London and Paris in 2022.
 We are delighted to feature a sneak peek of his impactful work in January.
 Look for an announcement of a larger showing later in 2022 in our own Mendocino gallery.
 Please stop by the gallery to view these original oil paintings or browse his work online in our evolving Artists section of the website.